naisila/GWAG/readme.txt

  ---Mustafa Bayraktar:    Together with Naisila, wrote jConnectivity, Login, Signup classes and made necessary log in
 		          and sign up databases, made the databases local and easily accessible.

-*IN ORDER TO ACCESS THE PROJECT:
-*DOWNLOAD THE ZIP FILE
-**Run drjava, Compiler MUST BE Java JDK 8.0_101 Compiler then open the project GWAG>GWAG.drjava to compile and run the project.
-***WE INVITE YOU TO BECOME A GWAGER.
-NOTE: DON'T USE YOUR MOST COMMONLY USED PASSWORD SINCE WE AS GAME OWNERS HAVE ACCESS TO EVERY PASSWORD.